-The lithological units are mainly sedimentary rocks dated from the Kimmeridgian to the Lower Thitonian (Upper Jurassic).
+The lithological units are mainly sedimentary rocks dated from the Kimmeridgian to the lower Tithonian (Upper Jurassic).
 There are also alluvium deposits of the Holocene age and a complex of dikes and volcanic masses that cover only 1.1 % of the study area.
-The detailed lithological units map of the study area (Fig. 1) was constructed based on official geological maps (Zbyszewski and Assunção, 1965; INETI, 2005) and on the interpretation of aerial photographs and validation of

-10 lithological units limits through field work.
-Therefore, it was possible to identify the following eight lithological units (from L1 to L8): (L1) alluvium; (L2) limestones and marls; (L3) sandstones and limestones; (L4) mudstones and marly limestones; (L5) limestones; (L6) marls; (L7) mudstones and marls; and (LU8) dykes and volcanic masses (basalt, teschenite and dolerite).
+The detailed lithological unit map of the study area (Fig. 1) was constructed based on official geological maps (Zbyszewski and Assunção, 1965; IN-ETI, 2005) and on the interpretation of aerial photographs and validation of lithological unit limits through field work.
+Therefore, it was possible to identify the following eight lithological units (from L1 to L8): (L1) alluvium, (L2) limestones and marls, (L3) sandstones and limestones, (L4) mudstones and marly limestones, (L5) limestones, (L6) marls, (L7) mudstones and marls, and (L8) dykes and volcanic masses (basalt, teschenite, and dolerite).